ismailkhowaja1/neighbourhood/README.md

 # neighbourhood

+To run this app

   You will need python and basic knowledge of CMD
+  You will also need foursquare API client_id and secret, and google maps key

 Do a clone of this repo.

-use cmd to redirect to directory of the cloned repo cd clonedrepo
+use cmd to redirect to directory of the cloned repo example cd clonedrepo

 then use pyhon command
-python -m SimpleHTTPServer 8000
+  python -m SimpleHTTPServer 8000, because thats the defalut

 open browser and type url: localhost:8000